 Bamboo is more than just an amazing plant.
 It’s more like an entire family, made up of nearly 2,000 plants.
-But technically, according to the botanical taxonomy, bamboo is actually a sub-family within the grass family, Poaceae.
+But technically, according to the botanical taxonomy, bamboo is a sub-family within the grass family, Poaceae.

 The subfamily Bambusoideae includes 3 tribes, roughly 100 genera, and approximately 1,400 species of bamboo.
 Botanists don’t always agree on the classifications, so the numbers can vary.
 Furthermore, many species have multiple cultivars, or subspecies, so the total number of bamboo varieties is probably closer to 2,000.